 2. Other Recent Rulings Affecting 3P Sellers

-You may remember this year’s DMCA update, which downgraded Amazon from a legal holder of seller funds to a ‘constructive trustee’.
-It says Amazon isn’t allowed to place a permanent hold on funds for copyright issues.
+In 2020, a DMCA update downgraded Amazon from a legal holder of seller funds to a ‘constructive trustee’.
+This means Amazon isn’t allowed to place a permanent hold on funds for copyright issues.

 The second is the INFORM Consumers Act.
 It requires online marketplaces to check the identity of high-volume third-party sellers at least once a year.
 It also mandates that they disclose to customers certain verified information about them (e.g. contact information).